pth1080/bitAProject/README.md

 4. To use the web crawling functionality:

    - Run `app/crawl/crawl_data.py` file using Selenium.
+5. To access the simple website that displays product data with pagination:

+    Open your web browser and go to http://localhost:8000/website.

 ## API Endpoints

 - `/products`: CRUD operations for items stored in the PostgreSQL database.
+- `/website`: Displays a simple website with product data and pagination.